mohd2sh/CleanArchitecture-DDD-CQRS/docs/index.md

 ## Philosophy

-This template demonstrates that Clean Architecture doesn't have to be complex.
-It shows how to apply DDD and CQRS pragmatically - with enough structure to maintain boundaries and enable testing, but without over-engineering or speculative abstractions.
+This application demonstrates that implementing .NET CQRS DDD doesn't have to be complex.
+It shows how to apply DDD and CQRS pragmatically in .NET - with enough structure to maintain boundaries and enable testing, but without over-engineering or speculative abstractions.
+The unique differentiator is **automated boundary enforcement** - architecture tests that prevent violations at compile-time.

 ### Design Principles